GennadiiShkuratov/InterviewTask/README.md

 ## Introduction

-Before delving into the specifics of the application, I wish to clarify that the primary objective of developing this project was to showcase certain elements of my expertise.
+Before delving into the specifics of the application, I would like to clarify that the primary objective of implementing this task was to showcase certain aspects of expertise.
 It was not intended to be a production-ready solution, even for internal use.
-Consequently, there are several limitations, including the absence of logging, basic security measures, and a rudimentary user interface.
-However, I am confident that this application will serve its purpose as a discussion piece for an interview, allowing for an in-depth conversation about its design and potential solutions.
+As there are many gaps what not solved in this task such as:
+1) there are no security;
+2) no logging;
+3) data race condition not solved;
+4) raw Rest API need to be review;
+5) Also model does not follow KISS and YAGNI principles, considering simplicity of task requirements.
+It was designed this way just to show my OOP and design understanding;

-Additionally, it is worth noting that the development process exceeded four hours, primarily due to the creation of the webpage and the REST API.
+Also, It is worth noting that the development process exceeded four hours, primarily due to the creation of the webpage and the REST API and integrate adding persistence level.

+## Extra documentation
+Classes diagram included in project.
+For better readability, I removed from picture all supportive classes and left just core.
+File: /ClassDiagram.png

 ## Installation Instructions